Remember how it was before the revolutionary launch of YouTube in 2005?

-While you can share, upload, like, and comment on these videos and access it on PC, laptop, smartphones, and tablets, you need to be 18 years old to do that.
-In some countries, such as Ireland, the acceptable age is that of 16 years.
+While you can share, upload, like, and comment on these videos and access them on PCs, laptops, smartphones, and tablets, you need to be 18 years old to do that.
+In some countries, such as Ireland, the acceptable age is of 16 years.
 In technical terms, this is called the “digital age of consent.”

-Since 2011, YouTube also launched YouTube Live, offering live streaming services.
-While initially, only people with more than a 1000 subscribers could stream a live video, by December of 2013, the subscriber limit was eradicated.
+In 2011, YouTube also launched YouTube Live, offering live streaming services.
+While initially, only people with more than 1000 subscribers could stream a live video, by December of 2013, the subscriber limit was eradicated.

 So, if you have zero subscribers and still want to start a live video, by all means, go ahead.